mikkotenni/bonk/README.md

 that acts as a database for your mock data.
 You can use it for prototyping, testing, and quickly bootstrapping ideas without the need to set up a complex backend.

-Good partner for TanStack Query.
+Good partner for TanStack Query in this application and an excellent way to support independent frontend development environment in general.

 ### `styled-components`